GPCI Initiative – Spring 2018

-- Graduate and Professional Student Mental Health Committee: In Spring 2016, the GPCI Mental Health Committee was reconfigured to align with existing Cornell resources and units to become a standing Graduate and Professional Student Mental Health Committee to function under the University’s Council of Mental health and Well-being.
+- Graduate and Professional Student Mental Health Committee: In Spring 2016, the GPCI Mental Health Committee was reconfigured to align with existing Cornell resources and units to become a standing Graduate and Professional Student Mental Health Committee to function under the University’s Council of Mental Health and Wellbeing.
 Discussions are underway to further refine the charge and membership for the committee.

-- Graduate and Professional Student Sexual Violence Prevention Work Group: In Spring 2016, the Graduate School established the Graduate and Professional Student Work-Group to work on addressing issues of sexual violence prevention in the graduate/professional student community.
+- Graduate and Professional Student Sexual Violence Prevention Work Group: In Spring 2016, the Graduate School established the Graduate and Professional Student Work Group to work on addressing issues of sexual violence prevention in the graduate/professional student community.

 - Suggestions for Future Attention: Review the outcome of the 2017-2018 Jed Foundation external review of Cornell’s mental health programs and determine recommendations addressing the mental health needs of graduate and professional students.

 GPCI: “The graduate and professional student community is the most diverse community on campus, but many aspects of that diversity still need improvement.
 The GPCI suggests that the GPSA should work to increase the diversity of its membership and engage in more outreach.
-The GPCI also requests that additional consideration and resources should be given to support international students, Students of Color, female students, and LGBTQI graduate and professional students.”
+The GPCI also requests that additional consideration and resources should be given to support international students, students of color, female students, and LGBTQI graduate and professional students.”

 Diversity and inclusion goals are a priority for the GPSA, Graduate School, and Cornell University; in fact, they are prominently featured in Cornell University’s most recent Strategic Plan.
 Over the last several years, the Graduate School has included academic, professional, and career support for diverse graduate students, including first generation students.

-- Summer Success Symposium: Established in 2015 in partnership with the College of Engineering, the Summer Success Symposium is a one-day event for new and continuing M.S./Ph.D. and Ph.D. students from across all graduate fields and has a particular focus on bringing together recipients of graduate fellowships in support of diversity as well as all other doctoral scholars who identify as students of color, first generation college (FGC) students, and/or who identify with other historically underrepresented groups such as Veterans, students with disabilities, women in STEM, and LGBTQQ+.
+- Summer Success Symposium: Established in 2015 in partnership with the College of Engineering, the Summer Success Symposium is a one-day event for new and continuing M.S./Ph.D. and Ph.D. students from across all graduate fields, and has a particular focus on bringing together recipients of graduate fellowships in support of diversity as well as all other doctoral scholars who identify as students of color, first generation college (FGC) students, and/or students who identify with other historically underrepresented groups such as veterans, students with disabilities, women in STEM, and LGBTQQ+.
 Through this symposium, participants have the opportunity to form connections and establish community.
 This symposium also provides participants with the opportunity to engage with successful Cornell Ph.D. alumni and faculty, and to acquire knowledge and insights that help them navigate their successful transition to and progression in their graduate studies.

 - Future Professors Institute: Launched in 2016 as a collaboration between the Graduate School, CU-CIRTL, and the Office of Postdoctoral students, this one-day institute features workshops and guest speakers from multiple institutions discussing the topic of preparing for successful faculty careers.
 The target audience for this institute includes doctoral students, postdocs, JD, JSD, and MFA students interested in academic careers, with the primary audience being students and postdocs who identify with backgrounds historically underrepresented in the professoriate.